< lcn home

 Different CWPP products provide their own specific features.
 When choosing a CWPP to protect your cloud workloads, assess if you require the following:

-• Integration with your existing tools and platforms: CI/CD integration ensures that you can identify known vulnerabilities at the build stage, so they do not make it to production.
+• Integration with existing tools and platforms: CI/CD integration ensures that you can identify known vulnerabilities at the build stage, so they do not make it to production.

 • Automation: Automated detection and response drastically shortens the window an attacker has to fully exploit a successful intrusion, and gives your security team time to respond to complex attacks in progress.